adamian98/pulse/README.md

 Note that if your data begins at a low resolution already, downscaling it further will retain very little information.
 In this case, you may wish to bicubically upsample (usually, to 1024x1024) and allow `align_face.py` to downscale for you.

-The dataset we evaluated on was [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans), but in our experience PULSE works with any picture of a realistic face.

 ### Applying PULSE
 Once your data is appropriately formatted, all you need to do is
 ```